 The Shared Case Board is Smoking Gun’s spotlight—where players reveal theories, bluff boldly, and push the investigation in their favor.
 Each card builds suspense as rivals wonder: evidence or deception?

 Prompts help every player become a confident storyteller, and tension spikes as verified evidence stack up.
-Then comes the final twist—someone unveils all four truths (who, how, where, and why) and drops this Smoking Gun, ending the case in dramatic fashion.
+Then comes the final twist—someone unveils all four truths (who, how, where, and why) revealing the Smoking Gun, ending the case in dramatic fashion.

 Blending deduction, misdirection, and narrative flair, Smoking Gun lets players feel the thrill, pressure, and satisfaction of cracking a realistic murder case.